NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --num-passes <integer (default: 2)>
     How many passes of bundle adjustment to do, with given number of iterations in each pass.
-For more than one pass, outliers will be removed between passes using ``--remove-outliers-params``
+For more than one pass, outliers will be removed between passes using ``--remove-outliers-params``,
-    and ``--remove-outliers-by-disparity-params``, and re-optimization
-    will take place.
+    and re-optimization will take place.
 Residual files and a copy of the match files with the outliers removed (``*-clean.match``) will be written to disk.

 --num-random-passes <integer (default: 0)>
     After performing the normal bundle adjustment passes, do this